What is scleroderma?

 - wearing gloves and socks to keep your hands and feet warm, to prevent Raynaud’s phenomenon

 - avoiding cigarette smoke, as this affects blood circulation

-- regular physical activity to help keep skin and joints flexible
+- regular range of motion exercises, especially for the hands and face, to help keep skin and joints flexible

 - keeping skin moisturised and clean to prevent dryness and infection

-- joining a support group such as Scleroderma Australia.
+- joining a support group such as those organised by Scleroderma Australia

 You can also talk to your doctor or an occupational therapist about aids and equipment that can make it easier to manage day to day.